Both Hayek and His Opponents Were Wrong

 The initial Socialist program of Lassalle and even more so of the Marxists was that a fully planned and nationalized economy had to be the goal.
 When Marxism became the obligatory ideology of the Social Democrats from the 1870s on that was their stated program.
 Marx and Engels thought it impossible that there would be a peaceful and gradual transition to Socialism.
 It could only be with a revolution that would sweep the old system away.

 But it did not happen.
 Marx and Engels kept predicting that the revolution was around the corner for half a century.
-August Bebel, the leader of the Social Democrats, was also always optimistic that the “große Kladderadatsch” (the great helterskelter) come about.
+August Bebel, the leader of the Social Democrats, was also always optimistic that the “große Kladderadatsch” (the great helterskelter) would soon come about.
 But by the 1890s, many Social Democrats had lost their faith in his statements and started to ridicule him.
 As long as Friedrich Engels lived, though, the revolutionary way forward was a given.
 However, even Engels relented in his final years and conceded that it might also be a gradual transition.
 My guess is that that was not because of some insight after half a century, but because of the overwhelming evidence to the contrary.

 Right after he had died in 1895, Eduard Bernstein who had closely worked with Engels challenged this view.
 He had probably had doubts for a long time about the official Marxist line.
 Bernstein lived in exile in Great Britain.
 And according to Engels’ predictions from the 1840s on, the revolution was supposed to break out in the most developed country first, and that was Great Britain.
 But if a revolution in Germany seemed improbable, it was unthinkable in the UK.